Skip to main content

 • When limiting the amount of text is not possible, consider using other data structures for representing the information.
 For example, lists or {% configuration_basic %} can be used.

-YAML and Templates
+YAML and templates

 We have a separate styling guide for YAML and the use of Jinja2 templates inside that YAML.